Sh4d1/scaleway-k8s-node-coffee/README.md

 RESERVED_IPS_POOL=51.15.15.15,51.15.15.32
 ```

+A label `reserved-ip: true` will be added to the nodes with a reserved IP.

 ### IP reverse

 This feature allows to set the reverse IP of the reserved IP to a custom one.
 It will only work if a reserved IP is already set on the node (to use with the Reserved IP feature).